 Visiting Paris with kids is an amazing and memorable experience!
 From the amazing sights to explore, delicious food to discover, and plenty of kid-friendly activities, parents will have no trouble making the most of their time here.

-There are special parks specifically designed for young children and many attractions like visiting the Arc de Triomphe or snapping a picture of your little ones in front of the Eiffel Tower.
+There are special parks specifically designed for young children and many attractions, such as visiting the Arc de Triomphe or snapping a picture of your little ones in front of the Eiffel Tower.

-Paris’ streets also offer great entertainment, with street performers often featuring musicians, painters and mimes you can take your pick from.
-No matter what adventure you choose for your family during your visit in Paris, it’s sure to be one you’ll never forget.
+Paris’ streets also offer great entertainment, with street performers often featuring musicians, painters, and mimes from which you can take your pick.
+No matter what adventure you choose for your family during your visit to Paris, it’s sure to be one you’ll never forget.

 What are the most popular tourist attractions in Paris?

-The most popular tourist attractions in Paris are the Eiffel Tower, the Notre Dame Cathedral, the Louvre Museum, and the Palace of Versailles.
+Paris’s most popular tourist attractions are the Eiffel Tower, the Notre Dame Cathedral, the Louvre Museum, and the Palace of Versailles.
 All four offer something unique for travelers to explore.
-The Eiffel Tower is a must-see for its iconic look and breathtaking views of the city.
+The Eiffel Tower is a must-see for its iconic look and breathtaking city views.

-The Notre Dame Cathedral is a beautiful Gothic masterpiece that exudes both grandeur and history.
+The Notre Dame Cathedral is a beautiful Gothic masterpiece that exudes grandeur and history.
 The Louvre Museum holds some of the world’s most famous artwork, including the Mona Lisa and Venus de Milo.
-And lastly, visitors can take a day trip to the Palace of Versailles, one of Europe’s grandest residences with beautiful gardens and fountains.
+Lastly, visitors can take a day trip to the Palace of Versailles, one of Europe’s grandest residences with beautiful gardens and fountains.

 Related Resources